 In this series of techniques, pressure, warmth, or cold is used on the skin, while the feeling of pain is lessened or blocked.
 Massage, pressure, vibration, heat, cold, and menthol preparations can also be used to stimulate the skin.
 These techniques also change the flow of blood to the area that’s stimulated.
 Sometimes skin stimulation will get rid of pain or lessen pain during the stimulation and for hours after it’s finished.

 Skin stimulation is done either on or near the area of pain.
 You can also use skin stimulation on the side of the body opposite the pain.
-For example, you might stimulate the left knee to decrease the pain in the right knee.
-Stimulating the skin in areas away from the pain can be used to increase relaxation and may relieve pain.
+For example, you might stimulate the left knee to decrease pain in the right knee.

 What you should know about skin stimulation

-If you’re getting radiation therapy, check with your doctor or nurse before using skin stimulation.
+If you’re getting radiation therapy, check with your cancer care team before using skin stimulation.
 You shouldn’t put ointments, salves, menthol, or liniments on the treatment area, and you shouldn’t use heat or extreme cold on treated areas.
-If you’re getting chemotherapy, check with your doctor before using hot or cold packs.
+If you’re getting chemotherapy, check with your team before using hot or cold packs.

 Massage: Using a slow, steady, circular motion, massage over or near the area of pain with just your bare hand or with any substance that feels good, such as talcum powder, warm oil, or hand lotion.
-Depending on where your pain is, you may do it yourself or ask a family member, friend, or a massage therapist to give you a massage.
-Some people find brushing or stroking lightly more comforting than deep massage.
+Depending on where your pain is, you may do it yourself or get help from a family member, friend, or a massage therapist.
+Some people find brushing or stroking lightly feels better than deep massage.
 Use whatever works best for you.